grace-notes/website/contents/topics/life-of-christ.md

 (f) Rights of the Master.

-· He had the right to hold slaves from foreign lands as personal property.
+&bull; He had the right to hold slaves from foreign lands as personal property.
 Leviticus 25:44-45: “As for your male and female slaves whom you may have - you may acquire male and female slaves from the pagan nations that are around you.
 Then, too, it is out of the sons of the